-Trading Short Term and Long Term Stocks Price Period of Moving Average
+Trading Short Term & Long Term Stocks Price Period of Moving Average

-A stocks trader can choose to adjust the stocks price periods used to calculate the moving average.
+A trader can choose to adjust the stocks price periods used to calculate the moving average.

 7 Day Moving Average - Moving Average Stocks Strategies

-If another trader uses longer time periods then the Moving Average will react to stocks price changes much slower.
+If another trader uses longer trading chart time periods then the Moving Average will react to stocks price changes much slower.

-For example, if a stocks trader uses the 14 day Moving Average then the average will be less prone to whipsaws but it will react much slower.
+For example, if a trader uses the 14 day Moving Average indicator then average will be less prone to whipsaws but it will react much slower.

 14 Day Moving Average - Moving Average Stocks Strategy Example